-Raised by: Brazil
+Raised by: Brazil Supported by:

-Supported by:

-September 1998 (G/SPS/R/12, paras.
+Dates raised: September 1998 (G/SPS/R/12, paras.
 49-50), October 2001 (G/SPS/R/25, para.
 34)

 Relevant document(s): G/SPS/N/EEC/62

 Solution: Emergency measures lifted

 Status: Resolved

+Date reported as resolved: 1 October 2001

-131. In September 1998, Brazil expressed concerns regarding EC emergency notification G/SPS/N/EEC/62, which mentioned very high levels of dioxin found in citrus pulp pellets from Brazil.
+139. In September 1998, Brazil expressed concerns regarding EC emergency notification G/SPS/N/EEC/62, which mentioned very high levels of dioxin found in citrus pulp pellets from Brazil.
 Brazil pointed out that this accident had already been fully dealt with.
 Brazilian authorities were maintaining bilateral talks with the European Communities on the subject.
 The European Communities explained that this accident had involved 90 000 tonnes of contaminated citrus pulp pellets destined for animal feed.
 After scientific discussions, including Brazil's private sector, the EC authorities had decided that the lack of information on the origin of the contamination, the amount of stocks involved and the lack of a solution justified the emergency measure.
 The European Communities hoped that ongoing contacts with the Brazilian authorities would result in a solution before the end of the year.

-132. In October 2001, Brazil reported that following two technical visits by EC officials to evaluate Brazilian control systems, the emergency measures on dioxin in citrus pulp had been lifted.
+140. In October 2001, Brazil reported that following two technical visits by EC officials to evaluate Brazilian control systems, the emergency measures on dioxin in citrus pulp had been lifted.

 Raised by: United States

 Supported by: China, Mexico

 Dates raised: June 2003 (G/SPS/R/30, paras.
 25-27)

 Relevant document(s): Raised orally

-Solution:
+Solution: Following the guarantees received from the United States authorities in relation to their residue monitoring plan, the United States was added to the list of third countries with an approved residue monitoring program for honey (Commission Decision 2004/432/EC of 29 April 2004 on the approval of residue monitoring plans submitted by third countries in accordance with Council Directive 96/23/EC).

 Status: Resolved

+Date reported as resolved: